charlotterchtr/dabih-python-package/README.md

 ### Dabih Python Package

-A CLI Tool to interact with the dabih API
+A CLI Tool to interact with the API of the Dabih data storage platform  published by the Spang Lab (https://github.com/spang-lab/dabih).

 #### Installation